Telcrome/ai-trainer/documentation_source/mission.rst

 With trainer, tasks that involve decisions given numerous different inputs, should be greatly simplified.

+Secondly, if only few datapoints are available it is desirable to encode inductive bias.
+Tradionally, inductive bias in deep learning is encoded using data-augmentation.
+While trainer allows to use such old, outdated and boring techniques as well, we encourage to define inductive bias by defining

 ..
 Dataset Format

 Furthermore, trainer defines a convenient, subject-centered dataset format.
 In the medical case, a subject can be a patient.
 A patient can have multiple different studies
-(Simple attributes, CT 3D data, ultrasound videos, wholeslide images), which should all be usable by a trained AI.
+(Simple attributes, CT 3D data, ultrasound videos, wholeslide images), which, in an ideal world, should all be usable by a trained AI.